 We’ve been writing a lot lately about humanizing B2B sales and marketing, and about taking a real approach to connecting with prospects and building relationships with customers.

 We’ve talked about the importance of relatability, where you’re finding common ground with your buyers and engaging on a personal level.
 We’ve emphasized empathy, where you’re putting yourself in your buyer’s shoes so that you can connect on what really matters to them.
 And we’ve highlighted authenticity, where you’re interacting and communicating with your buyers in a way that is genuine and thoughtful so that they know they can trust you when you say you care.

-Now, we’re bringing it all together with the final concept in our REAL Approach to humanizing sales and marketing: finding creative and meaningful ways to make a lasting impression.
+Now, we’re bringing it all together with the final concept in our REAL Approach to humanizing sales and marketing: finding creative and meaningful ways to make a lasting impression with prospects.

 Let’s be honest: no one, especially a salesperson or marketing professional trying to support business growth, wants to be forgettable.
 The problem is, B2B buyers (and people in general) are bombarded with so many grabs for their attention that they’re more likely than ever to tune out anything that isn’t a truly standout communication or experience.
 This is probably why “memorability” is one of the top B2B sales and marketing words of 2019 that my colleague Nina recently wrote about.
 Basically, if you can’t cut through the clutter, people won’t remember you or your brand.